Event Overview

 • How critical is the deployment of resilient digital infrastructure to achieving Europe’s technological sovereignty?
 What are the key next steps, opportunities, and obstacles on the path forward?

-• How can Europe meet the rising demand for data and compute capacity?
-What role will the Cloud and AI Development Act have ensuring performance, security, and long-term resilience?
+• How can Europe meet rapidly rising demand for data storage and compute capacity while ensuring security, performance, and resilience?

 • How can Europe ensure the effective rollout of sovereign connectivity infrastructure, and what role will the forthcoming Digital Networks Act play in achieving this?